canonical/mysql-operator/docs/how-to/deploy/aws-ec2.md

 ## Expose database (optional)

-If necessary to access DB from outside of AWS (warning: [opening ports to public is risky](https://www.beyondtrust.com/blog/entry/what-is-an-open-port-what-are-the-security-implications)) open the AWS firewall using the simple [juju expose](https://juju.is/docs/juju/juju-expose) functionality:
+If necessary to access DB from outside of AWS (warning:opening ports to public is risky) open the AWS firewall using the simple [juju expose](https://juju.is/docs/juju/juju-expose) functionality:
 ```shell
 juju expose mysql
 ```